 Hosted Critical Reader Meet Ups on Twitter

 #BetaBash by @Madeline_Pine is a quarterly event to help writers and beta readers get to know each other.
-This is a series of hosted prompts you can find on the hashtag and tweet about your writing in reply to, including the blurb, audience age and genre for potential beta readers.
-For more details, see their website.
+Its a series of hosted prompts findable on the hashtag, which you can tweet your reply to (on the tag), including your blurb, audience age and genre for potential beta readers to see.

 #CPMatch by @Megan_Lally is another quarterly tag, this one for tweeting straight up your blurb, genre and audience age to fellow writers willing to trade MS’s with each other, to give and receive feedback.